binarycamper/ft_transcendence/README.md

 ## rkedida

 ```
-database: PostgreSQL
+        =    database: PostgreSQL
-passwords in database must be hashed
+    x    =    passwords in database must be hashed
-protect against SQL injections
+        =    protect against SQL injections
-server-side validation for forms and any user input
+        =    server-side validation for forms and any user input
-login using OAuth system of 42 intranet
+    x    =    login using OAuth system of 42 intranet
-two-factor authentication
+    x    =    two-factor authentication
 ```

 ## rmeuth